The Benefits of Regular Massage Treatments for Fibromyalgia Patients

 • Improved general sense of well-being

 The collective conclusion is that massage therapy is a clinically significant complementary treatment for fibromyalgia.
 Massage therapists and their patients can attest to this.
-Patients often claim to leave sessions feeling lighter, in better spirits, and in significantly less pain.
+Patients often claim to leave sessions feeling lighter, in better spirits, and significantly less pain.

 One of the main symptoms of fibromyalgia is poor sleep.
 Patients complain of waking up tired even after plenty of sleep.
 If you frequently experience the same, massage can help you feel more relaxed, sleep more deeply, and get a better night’s rest, allowing your body to restore itself properly.